Fayetteville Workers Comp Attorney

-Rogers, AR Social Security Disability Lawyer
+Rogers, AR Disability (SSDI) Lawyer

 According to the U.S. Census Bureau, approximately 57 million Americans — about 20% of the national population — lives with some form of disability.
 The Social Security Administration (SSA) reports that in 2014, roughly nine million of those individuals recieved over $10 billion in the form of monthly disability benefits.
 By the SSA’s own official numbers, the average benefits recipient can expect an award in excess of $1,000 each month.
 This assistance is an incredible resource for people whose disability prevents them from working, and can put a dramatic dent in otherwise overwhelming bills, groceries, and other routine expenses.